vakhrymchuk/dev-test/BUSROUTES.md

-*Note: The simple test assumes your running native docker.
+*Note: The docker based test assumes your running native docker.
 If not (e.g. your on OSX) please adopt the `run_test_docker.sh` file and replace `localhost` with the IP of your docker VM*